-Ever since I have travelled the continents as a humanitarian and development worker people & music raised my attention.
-And I am continuously moved by the way young people appreciate music in sometimes desperate places.
+Ever since I have travelled the continents as a humanitarian worker people & music raised my attention.
+And I am continuously moved by the way young people appreciate music in sometimes really desperate looking places.

 Music can make a statement, be a healer, a connector, a source of energy and joy.
 It has the power to inspire and bring people together and as a matter of the heart, this is what I want to portray in this blog.